Southerngirl13/photoflipcard/README.md

 ## Welcome to GitHub Pages

+A CSS Grid layout using CSS perspective to give a 3D effect.
+JavaScript is used to make sure the item styling alternates correctly as the number of items on each row changes.

 You can use the [editor on GitHub](https://github.com/Southerngirl13/photoflipcard/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.